sirosen/sirosen.github.io/_posts/2015-09-11-brew-turkish-coffee.md

 <img src="/assets/blog_content/turkish_coffee/pot_sludge.png"
      class="img-responsive" alt="Much Sludge">

-There's no good use for this I know of, although I want to try using it for a coffee milkshake.
+There's no good use for this.
-Until we learn otherwise, just wash out the pot with hot water and gentle application of a sponge or cleaning rag by the lip.
+Just wash out the pot with hot water and gentle application of a sponge or cleaning rag by the lip.
 The slude should leave it gracefully.